huazhouwang/WIFIADB/WIFIADBAndroid/README.md

 ![](./art/demo.gif)

 ## Something
-If you have some questions or suggestions,I hope you can tell me by [issues](https://github.com/Sausure/WIFIADB/issues).
+If you have some questions or suggestions,I hope you can [tell](https://github.com/Sausure/WIFIADB/issues) me.

 ##License